Aleksander Horawa

 - Michaelmas 2022: tutor for B3.1 (Galois theory), Intercollegiate class.

-At Michigan, I taught the following courses:
+At Michigan, I taught the following classes:

 - Spring 2022: Math 115 (Calculus 1), Section 101,